fgmachado/fgmachado/README.md

 ### Hi there 👋

-### I'm Felipe, a Software Engineer under construction, in love by new technologies and good practices of software engineering.
+### I'm Felipe, a Software Engineer in love by new technologies and good practices of software engineering.

 - 🔭 I'm currently working as Senior Java Developer at NTConsult, allocated at Globo.com, in the Globoplay sales team.
 - 📫 How to reach me: